bourkison/burn-project-v2/README.md

 * In "New Exercise", on "Add Set" button, auto focus to the new reps count.
 * Images on exercises have no order.
 Fix that.
 * Add image editing on upload
+* In delete function, delete images from storage too.

 ### User